Mike4tech/fu-workshop/README.md

 ### Step 3: Fixing Debouncing

 There are multiple points on which the conditions are met.
-Specially shortly after the switch button presses against the contact points.
+Especially shortly after the switch button presses against the contact points.

 [Bouncing](https://en.wikipedia.org/wiki/Switch#Contact_bounce)